shaunquick/ipacultimateio/docs/README.md

 - Emulationstation goes into screensaver mode
 - Emulationstation wakes after screensaver mode

-This will create the folder structure exp[ected for some emulation station events to be captured (as above).
+This will create the folder structure expected for some emulation station events to be captured (as above).

 Once copied ensure that the script have execute access to ensure emulation station executes them for the events.